syntaxsurge/lexlink/README.md

 - The private key controls the DAG address used for evidence pulses.
 Fund the account on IntegrationNet via the public faucet.
+- `CONSTELLATION_SINK_ADDRESS` must point at a different wallet (no private key required) to receive the zero-value memo transactions that anchor evidence.
-- Set both `CONSTELLATION_ADDRESS` and `NEXT_PUBLIC_DAG_ADDRESS` to the same
-  IntegrationNet address so the dashboard can render deep links without exposing the signing key.
+- Set `CONSTELLATION_ADDRESS` and `NEXT_PUBLIC_DAG_ADDRESS` to the same signing address so the dashboard can render deep links without exposing the private key.
+- Use `CONSTELLATION_ENABLED` to disable ledger writes in lower envs and `CONSTELLATION_NETWORK` to flip between IntegrationNet, testnet, and mainnet.
+- Override the default IntegrationNet endpoints with `CONSTELLATION_BE_URL` / `CONSTELLATION_L0_URL` / `CONSTELLATION_L1_URL` when
+  targeting non-standard hosts.
 - `VC_ISSUER_DID` and `VC_PRIVATE_KEY` sign the verifiable credentials that
   accompany each license passport.
 Use a dedicated Ed25519 key pair for demos.